jontrulson/conquest/docs/conquest-guide.md

 Cloaking consumes alot of power and heat.
 If you are moving, you will exhaust your fuel or overload your engines fairly quickly.
-How fast this happens depends on your ship type, and how fast you are moving.
+How fast this happens depends on your ship type, Your ship's strength (discussed further below) and how fast you are moving.

 If you put your shields up, you will overload even faster.
 Overloading your engines is really bad in battle for obvious reasons.